kbarry91/4th-year-SHA-256-Algorithm/README.md

 This will compile the program and add a ``sha-256`` executable to the directory.

 ### Execute the program
-The program has been designed to work in 2 different ways:
+The program has been designed to work in 3 different ways:
 1. Enter file as a command line arguement.
 2. Enter the filename as a string at runtime.
+3. Enter a string to be hashed at runtime.

 #### Command line arguemnt
 To hash a file from command line enter the executable and the file to be hashed.